Coronavirus / Covid-19 Measures

 Jimmy´s, located in the Wilhelm-Greil street is a popular hangout among snowboarders.
 The in-bar impresses with interior inspired by the colorful 1960s.
 Apres-ski of a special kind is full on with cocktails, chilled sounds and ethnofood.

 Foodies appreciate the restaurant ´Das Schindler´ in the heart of Innsbruck´s city.
 Awarded with a bonnet and 13 Gault Milliau points, it also got AMA quality label for using only local products.
 You can expect traditional Austrian cuisine with a modern twist.

 Two bonnets and 15 Gault Millau points owns the Chez Nico restaurant, a few blocks from ´Das Schindler´.
 Chef Nicola Curtil specializes in dishes from France.
 All dishes are vegetarian!

 Infrastructure & Rental

 Affiliate ShopsSki Rentals Patscherkofel (4)

 Igls is just seven kilometers outside of Innsbruck.
 Coming from the Inntal highway, take exit Innsbruck center.
 From there follow signage to Igls and in direction to Patsch and the base station of Patscherkofelbahn.

 Coming from Italy, follow the Brenner freeway and exit at Patsch.
 After follow signage to the Valley Station of Patscherkofelbahn.

 By Public Transportation:

-Every 30 minutes the J bus leaves from Innsbruck center to the base stations of Patscherkofel lift and Olympiaexpress.
+Every 10 minutes from Mon to Fri and every 15 minutes at Sat, Sun and Bank Holidays the J bus leaves from Innsbruck center to the base station of Patscherkofelbahn.
 The bus is totally free of charge for skiers wearing their equipment.